-EDTE 480A.
-Student Teaching: Single Subject Credential.
-Two semesters of student teaching the single subject area for which credential recommendation is sought.
-Teaching experiences required at two grade levels and with different cultural groups.
+EDTE 420A.
+Student Teaching: Multiple Subject Credential.
+Two semesters of student teaching multiple subjects in public school classrooms providing experiences at two grade levels and with different cultural groups.
 Intensive, realistic experiences with continuous and varied responsibilities.
-This first semester student teaching requires classroom teaching and participation in related out-of-class activities.
-Student teaching with integrated methods course work requires half-day participation.
+This first semester student teaching with integrated methods course work requires half-day participation.
+Experiences in classroom teaching and participation in many of the out-of-class duties of a teacher.
 Prerequisite: Admission to Teacher Preparation Program.
-Graded Credit/No Credit.
-4 units.
+Graded: Credit / No Credit.
+Units: 4.0.

-EDTE 480B.
-Student Teaching: Single Subject Credential.
+EDTE 420B.
+Student Teaching: Multiple Subject Credential.
 Second semester student teaching with integrated methods course work requires full-day participation of the student.
-Emphasis on classroom teaching.
+Emphasis on classroom teaching and further experience with community services.
 Prerequisite: Admission to Teacher Preparation Program.
-Graded Credit/No Credit.
-10 units.
+Graded: Credit / No Credit.
+Units: 10.0.